pamanseau/kubetee-ai/README.md

 >
 > If you would like to further restrict the API permissions to a specific zone (or zones), you also need to use the `zoneIdFilters` so that the underlying API requests only access the zones that you explicitly specify, as opposed to accessing all zones.
 >
-> Change the `txtOwnerId: "sn15"` in the values-external-dns.yaml
+> Change the `txtOwnerId: "kubetee"` in the values-external-dns.yaml

 ```sh
 helm upgrade --install external-dns bitnami/external-dns --version 9.0.2 --namespace kube-system -f values-external-dns-[cluster].yaml